Ashwin182607/Wallmaze-solving-robot-/README.md

 # Robot Maze Solver

 ## Overview
-This project involves a wall-following robot designed to navigate a maze using ultrasonic sensors and simple maze-solving algorithms.
+This project involves a line-following robot designed to navigate a maze using ultrasonic sensors and simple maze-solving algorithms.

 ## Components
 - Arduino Uno